katereclark/cloud_database/README.md

 My purpose for writing this cloud database software is to create and maintain a cloud database that imitates a library database and stores books and their individual properties.

-{4-5 minute - software running, a walkthrough of the code, and a view of the cloud database.}
-Here is a demo of my software: [Software Demo Video](http://youtube.link.goes.here)
+Here is a demo of my software: [Software Demo Video](https://youtu.be/AML4q-Docqk)

 # Cloud Database